draeder/consoleonly/README.md

 console.only(4, 'This will not log, because console.only has been disabled')
 ```
 ## Credit
 Thanks to [@amark](https://github.com/amark/) whose original version of this is only one line of code.
-I'm feeling twerky ...